Skip to content

 I’ve got this.

-The moment I cross the threshold, Riku Saito’s icy gaze pins me in place.
+The moment I cross the threshold into the meeting room, though, Riku Saito’s icy gaze pins me in place.
 Oh, for the love of all things holy.
 Riku Saito is here?
 Why?

-My heart skips a beat as I try to ignore his hostility and find a vacant seat.
-The cold metal of a chair presses against the back of my legs, and I lower myself into it, trying to calm my racing pulse.
+My stomach hollows out as I try to ignore his hostility and find a vacant seat.
+The cold metal of a chair presses against the back of my legs, and I lower myself into it.
 Of all the people to be stuck in a room with…

 “Ah, Miss Kimura,” Riku drawls.
 “I see you’ve come to dazzle us with more of your family’s so-called ‘helpfulness and charity.’”

 The words sting, but I refuse to let him see how much they affect me.
-I force a tight-lipped smile and retort, “Well, at least we’re known for our philanthropy, unlike some people.”
+I force a tight-lipped smile.
+“Well, at least we’re known for our philanthropy, unlike some people.”

 “Don’t let him bait you.”
 Ivan’s fur bristles as he glares defiantly at Riku.
 Ivan wasn’t around when my family first dealt with Riku, but he’s heard of this awful man before.

-“Perhaps,” Riku concedes, his tone dripping with disdain.
+“Perhaps,” Riku concedes.
+His tone drips with disdain.
 “But there’s a fine line between helping people and fraud, isn’t there?”

-My cheeks burn as I clench my fists under the table, fighting the urge to respond to his insinuations.
+My cheeks burn as I clench my fists under the table.
 I know that nothing I say will change his mind or make him treat me with any respect.

 He’s hated me since I was in third grade.
 And he was the first to laugh in my face when I was expelled from school.
 Of course, he graduated to the Agency with no issues.
 I guess he chose spaceship design as his specialty, right?
 Otherwise, he wouldn’t be here.

-“I’m here to work, Riku.”
-I will my voice to remain steady despite the storm of emotions swirling inside me.
+“I’m here to work.”
+I will my voice to remain steady despite the storm of emotions swirling in my chest.
 “Not talk to you.”

-“Of course,” he says, leaning back in his chair and crossing his arms over his chest.
+He leans back in his chair and crosses his arms over his chest.
 “Fine by me.
 I want nothing to do with you.”

-“Keep breathing,” Ivan whispers, his soft purr offering solace in this hostile environment.
+“Keep breathing,” Ivan whispers.
 “You deserve to be here.
 You’ve worked hard, and you have something valuable to contribute.”
 He jumps down from the desk and approaches a bookshelf on the far side of the room.
 Leaping to a high shelf, he curls up in a ball and tucks his head in for a nap.

 I want to come back in my next life as a cat.

 The door slides open, and Kaito strides in, Max padding alongside him.
-My heart skips a beat at the sight of him, but the feeling is short-lived as he scans the room and selects a seat on the opposite side from where I’m sitting.
+I hold my breath at the sight of him, but the feeling is short-lived as he scans the room and selects a seat on the opposite side from where I’m sitting.
 Awesome.
 Everything is starting off just grand.

 Teams?
 Oh no.